Demo

 SUMMARY

-The Conservation Program Specialist (CPS) is responsible for implementing and overseeing the Indiana County Agriculture Conservation Assistance Program (ACAP) and the Dirt, Gravel, and Low Volume Road (DGLVR) Program.
+The Conservation Program Specialist (CPS) is responsible for implementing and overseeing the Dirt, Gravel, and Low Volume Road (DGLVR) Program while also being cross-trained and supporting the Indiana County Agriculture Conservation Assistance Program (ACAP).
 This position provides technical assistance, program coordination, and field support to ensure the successful delivery of conservation practices and projects that improve soil health, water quality, and road sustainability.
 The CPS works directly with landowners, municipalities, and partner organizations to evaluate project needs, develop environmentally sensitive solutions, oversee construction and installation, and ensure compliance with program guidelines.

 JOB DUTIES AND RESPONSIBILITIES